Paper Overview

 - Max Neighbor Limit (KNN): Introduces discontinuity in the PES.
 If a neighbor at distance $r$ moves to $r + \epsilon$ and drops out of the top-$K$, the energy changes discontinuously.

 - Grid Discretization: Projecting spherical harmonics to a spatial grid introduces discretization errors in energy gradients that break conservation.
+This can be mitigated with higher-resolution grids but not eliminated.

 - Direct-Force Prediction: Imposes no mathematical constraint that forces must be the gradient of an energy scalar field.
-In other words, $\nabla \times F \neq 0$ is permitted, violating the requirement for a conservative force field.
+In other words, $\nabla \times \mathbf{F} \neq 0$ is permitted, violating the requirement for a conservative force field.